apeskinian/p2_dac/README.md

 The scope of features I wanted to include were:
 - A broad pool of questions that I can draw from so as not to make the quiz repetitive.
-- A way to incoporate an option of answering "Dragons are cool" for each question that leads to an easter egg if you always choose that.
+- A way to incorporate an option of answering "Dragons are cool" for each question that leads to an easter egg if you always choose that.
 - A progress bar to show the user how far along in the quiz they are.
 - An option to choose how many questions you want in the quiz.
 - A feedback system that gives you different messages based on your end score.